 Find a nice quiet spot to snuggle them and see if the behavior stops.

 Maybe they’re playing with a new toy but can’t quite get it right.
-Give them a favorite stuffed animal and the arch might stop right away.
+Give your baby their favorite stuffed animal toy, and the arch might stop right away.

 Or perhaps your little one needs some extra attention.
 Give them some one on one time and their antsy arching may vanish.